nuagenetworks/nuage-metroae/Documentation/BUILD_UPGRADE.md

 # Readying the MetroAG Environment for Upgrading
+(4 minute read)

 ## Prerequisites / Requirements
 To confirm that the intended upgrade is supported by MetroAG, see [README.md](../README.md).